Bills Tracker

 Is kratom legal in New Mexico?

 Yes, kratom is legal statewide in New Mexico as of 2026.
-There is no state ban in effect, no pending restriction bill that has advanced out of committee, and no municipal bans in any major New Mexico city.
-NMKA continues to monitor the 2026 legislative session for any new developments.
+There is no state ban in effect, and no KCPA has passed.
+Albuquerque enacted a retail store sales ban in October 2025.
+Santa Fe and other NM cities have not followed.
+NMKA monitors the legislative landscape for any new developments.
 View the current bill tracker for the latest status.

 Has New Mexico passed the Kratom Consumer Protection Act?